weirlab/Shawanah-Notebook/README.md

 wc -l onlytrembl_matched #number of proteins that trembl hit that were missed by Swissprot

+#NUMBER OF PROTEINS THAT TREMBL HIT THAT WERE MISSED BY SWISSPROT= 877 onlytrembl_matched

 #to see number that swissprot hit that trembl missed, do (#swissprot hit total) - (#trembl hit total) + (number trembl hit that swissprot missed)

+#NUMBER OF PROTEINS THAT SWISSPROT HIT THAT TREMBL MISSED= 5

 #to see number that had ANY hit:
 wc -l nr_blastp_for_naming #can you see an alternate way to calculate this?

 #What proportion of your input gene list had a hit in one of these databases?
+#NUMBER OF PROTEINS WITH HITS IN AT LEAST 1 OF THEM = 19062 nr_blastp_for_naming = 94.86% HIT

 ##ELSE' SAMPLE RESULTS:
 Results: Example: With Swiss-prot, I got 16,981 hits.
 With Trembl, I got 17,341 hits (367 that Swissprot did not hit).
 17,348 had a hit in a least one of those.
 I had 17,475 total genes so almost all had hits!!!
 99.3%!!!!

+  ## ORTHO FINDER

+##GOAL: OrthoFinder works by blasting every proteome against every other proteome.
+For 20 species, that means like 180 combinations.
+##Since OrthoFinder can take a while to run with that many, I (Else) have premade all the BLAST results for these species.
+##All you have to do is add your species (so, like 20 combinations instead of ~200).

+#load environment
+export PATH=$PATH:/home/0_PROGRAMS/fastme-2.1.5/binaries
+export PATH=$PATH:/home/0_PROGRAMS/ #for Diamond export PATH=$PATH:/home/0_PROGRAMS/OrthoFinder

+#First, make a directory to work in
+mkdir ~/MGWA_VELO045/orthofinder
+cd ~/MGWA_VELO045/orthofinder

+#get your proteome file here
+cp ~/MGWA_VELO045/functional_ann/MGWA_VELO045.standardplus.namedproteins.fasta .

+#or, if you skipped the homology part: (remove the hashtag if you need to run it)
+#cp ~/"GENOME"/functional_ann/"$GENOME".standardplus.proteins.fasta .

+####Important!!!
+#If you are comparing your species to another person in this class, you will need to bring their proteome into your folder too!
+#Otherwise, skip to run orthofinder.

+PARTNERGENOME=MOWA_IF09D02

+cp /home/USER5/MOWA_IF09D02/functional_ann/MOWA_IF09D02.standardplus.namedproteins.fasta .

+#or, if they skipped the homology part: (remove the hashtag if you need to run it)
+#cp /home/USERNAME_OF_YOUR_PARTNER/"PARTNERGENOME"/functional_ann/"$PARTNERGENOME".standardplus.proteins.fasta .

+#run OrthoFinder!!!
+time /home/0_PROGRAMS/OrthoFinder/orthofinder -n MGWA_VELO045 -b /home/0_BIOD98/OrthoFinder_passerines/WorkingDirectory -f . -t 24 > Orthofinder.MGWA_VELO045.log

+#when it is done, check the log.
+Any errors?

+less Orthofinder.MGWA_VELO045.log

+#Then get your OrthoFinder results into your own folder
+mv /home/0_BIOD98/OrthoFinder_passerines/WorkingDirectory/Results_MGWA_VELO045 .

+## Orthofinder between only two genomes
+##GOAL: If you only want to assign orthologs between your TWO sister species without bothering with any others (for example, for synteny analysis), you can assign orthologs like this:

+#load environment
+export PATH=$PATH:/home/0_PROGRAMS/fastme-2.1.5/binaries
+export PATH=$PATH:/home/0_PROGRAMS/ #for Diamond export PATH=$PATH:/home/0_PROGRAMS/OrthoFinder

+#run OrthoFinder!!!
+It will analyze all the fasta files in your current directory (should be yours and your partner's)
+time /home/0_PROGRAMS/OrthoFinder/orthofinder -o ./MGWA_VELO045_sisters -f . -t 24 > Orthofinder.MGWA_VELO045.log

+#when it is done, check the log
+less Orthofinder.MGWA_VELO045.log

+## EXPLORING THE ORTHOFINDER RESULTS:

+cd Results_MGWA_VELO045
+#or
+cd ./MGWA_VELO045_sisters

+ls #what is here?

+#check the log to make sure it worked properly
+less Log.txt #press q to go back

+cd WorkingDirectory
+ls #This is where it stores BLAST results and raw data, which it could reuse if you had to run the same thing again

+cd ..
+cd Orthogroups

+less Orthogroups.GeneCount.tsv #press q to go back
+#Which OrthoGroup has the most genes?
+#Which species has more of that gene family?

+less Orthogroups_SingleCopyOrthologues.txt #press q to go back cd ../Single_Copy_Orthologue_Sequences ls
+#pick one copy
+#use less to see the contents

+cd ../Resolved_Gene_Trees
+ls
+#pick one copy
+#use less to see the contents
+#These are phylogenetic trees.
+If you found a gene family of interest, you could plot them to make a pretty phylogeny figure.
+#If you transfer one of them to your computer (with Filezilla) you can view them and make figures with a program, I use FigTree.